Methods in Microarray Normalization

 The pharmaceutical industry relies on numerous well-designed experiments involving high-throughput techniques and in silico approaches to analyze potential drug targets.
 These in silico methods are often predictive, yielding faster and less expensive analyses than traditional in vivo or in vitro ...

-Lisa K. Minor
+Edited By Lisa K. Minor

 January 20, 2006